-MySQL supports incremental backups: You must start the server with the --log-bin option to enable binary logging; see The Binary Log.
+MySQL supports incremental backups using the binary log.
 The binary log files provide you with the information you need to replicate changes to the database that are made subsequent to the point at which you performed a backup.
+Therefore, to allow a server to be restored to a point-in-time, binary logging must be enabled on it, which is the default setting for MySQL 8.0; see The Binary Log.

 At the moment you want to make an incremental backup (containing all changes that happened since the last full or incremental backup), you should rotate the binary log by using FLUSH LOGS.
 This done, you need to copy to the backup location all binary logs which range from the one of the moment of the last full or incremental backup to the last but one.
 These binary logs are the incremental backup; at restore time, you apply them as explained in Section 1.5, "Point-in-Time (Incremental) Recovery".
-The next time you do a full backup, you should also rotate the binary log using FLUSH LOGS or mysqldump -- flush-logs.
-See mysqldump -- A Database Backup Program.
+The next time you do a full backup, you should also rotate the binary log using FLUSH LOGS or mysqldump --flush-logs.
+See mysqldump - A Database Backup Program.